benhaslett/OhBe/README.md

 Import the module file using Import-Module OhBeFrameWork.psm1

-Import the Oh Be Template.rox file into Ivanti Service Manager as a New Request Offering note the name.
+Import the Oh Be OhBeTemplate.rox file into Ivanti Service Manager as a New Request Offering note the name.
 Hook up some tasks and note the name.

-Then use the template.ps1 to pull your Service Request Tasks into PowerShell.
+Then use the OhBeTemplate.ps1 to pull your Service Request Tasks into PowerShell.
 Use the Names noted in above.

 Copy your existing script into the task block (or write a new script)